mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 creature into a vacc suit quickly, this makes K’kree ships more susceptible to damage than those of other species.

-As a result, K’kree naval architects favour standoff weapons such as missiles and remote-controlled fighter craft.
+As a result, K’kree naval architects favor standoff weapons such as missiles and remote-controlled fighter craft.
 Not only does this permit an enemy to be engaged before it can close to decisive range but